eoscostarica/eos-local/readme.md

 - Scalable microservices architecture.
 - Deploy your dApp dedicated services easily to any infrastructure provider with containers.
 - Ability to run multiple versions of EOS with different configuration with no conflicts.
-- This project follows EOS DApp development best practices.
+- This project follows EOS DApp development community best practices.

 ## Technical Specs

 - Fully virtualized EOS blockchain development environment.
 - Microservices architecture.
 - Out-of-box services:
-  - EOS producer node with eosio.cdt for automated contracts compilation.
+  - EOSIO node with eosio.cdt for automated contracts compilation.
-  - EOS api node with mongo plugin.
   - EOS block explorer.
 WIP [eos-local/issues/45](https://github.com/eoscostarica/eos-local/issues/45)
-  - Admin Mongo for exploring the api node stored transactions.
   - Demux service for executing side effects and data replication to postgres.
   - GraphQL endpoint for executing complex data queries with ease.
-  - Postgres database.
+  - Postgres database for the dApp.
   - PGWeb instance for exploring the postgres database.
   - Flyway service for Postgres DB migrations.
   - Reactjs client with: